sez11a/liferay-docs/develop/tutorials/articles/javascript/01-using-es2015.markdown

     }

 The Module Config Generator creates the module based on this information.
 There you have it!
-In just a few steps you can prepare your module to leverage the latest JavaScript standard features and publish it.
+In just a few steps you can prepare and publish a module that uses the ES2015 standard.

-**Related Topics**
+## Related Topics

 [Using ES2015 Modules in Your Portlet](/develop/tutorials/-/knowledge_base/7-0/using-es2015-modules-in-your-portlet)